aidinkhosrowshahi/apigw-accesslogs/README.md

 ## How to open the dashboard

 1. Navigate to the Amazon QuickSight console.
-2. Select Dashboad and open the deployed QuickSight dashboard
+2. Select Dashboad and open the deployed QuickSight dashboard.

 ![dashboard overview](./assets/kaidin-dashboard-navigation.jpg)